-Commissioned for BBC One and BBC iPlayer, co-produced with PBS and made in partnership with The Open University, this three-part series follows climate activist Greta Thunberg as she takes a year off school to explore the science of global warming and challenge world leaders, calling for action on climate change.
+Climate activist Greta Thunberg spends a year exploring the science of global warming and challenge world leaders, calling for action on climate change.

 As she travels across the globe, Greta explores the science - from the melting glaciers of Canada to the coal mines of Europe.
 She witnesses first-hand the consequences of climate change and makes clear the reasons why she thinks something must be done right now.
 On her journey she meets climate scientists and confronts the complexity of what is required to make change happen.
 Encounters with some of the world’s leading scientists and economists allow the series to examine what the latest science tells us about what can be done to avert the worst effects of climate change.